 What are the reasons that some young people turn to knife crime?

 Generally young people do not trust the police to protect them, therefore to protect themselves they carry a knife, which ends up in them using it if they get in a situation of conflict.
 Young people also feel that other people are carrying knives and they would rather be a perpetrator than a victim because they are simply trying to survive the environment that they are living in.
 Gang initiation is also another reason why young people are turning to knife crime.
 Additionally, sometimes young people associate with the wrong people and then they find themselves in a situation that they feel they cannot leave.
 For example young people in some cases are being exploited they are told ‘’you stab this person or you will be stabbed.’’
 Young people have told me that they do not value their own life, therefore they do not value the lives of others.
-I conducted a survey at a pupil referral unit ( this is a school where excluded children are educated).
+I conducted a survey at a pupil referral unit ( this is where excluded children are educated).
 I was shocked to find that 100% of the participants said that they would rather be feared by all than loved by all.
 I think this mindset is a big factor why young people are turning to knife crime.

 What is the impact in my community?

 Although she is the only person to have died from a knife attack in Havering in 2019, the use of knife violence is not an isolated event.
-Young people are travelling from outside of Essex, to Essex and threatening young people with knives if they do not hand over their bikes, money, phones etc. There is definitely a feeling of unrest in the community.
+Young people are travelling from outside of Havering, to Havering and threatening young people with knives if they do not hand over their bikes, money, phones etc. There is definitely a feeling of unrest in the community.
 This has driven parents to do patrols on the streets and in local parks.
-A campaign was also launched called ‘’ take a knife, save a life’’.
+A campaign was also launched called ‘’take a knife, save a life’’.
 In general, I feel that there is an increased negative perception of young people and a feeling of distrust within my community between young people and adults.

 What are the solutions?